groundlight/esp32cam/README.md

 ## Building in the Arduino IDE

-To build and deploy, install the Arduino IDE 2.0, ESP32 board package, and upload to target board.
+To build and deploy, install the Arduino IDE 2.0, ESP32 board package, Libraries, and upload to target board.
 These instructions are excellent. https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-mac-and-linux-instructions/

+You can open the project in the Arduino IDE by opening ["edgelight.ino"](./edgelight/src/edgelight.ino)

 You will also need to install the WifiManager (https://github.com/tzapu/WiFiManager) and ArduinoJson (https://github.com/bblanchon/ArduinoJson) libraries.